stateful/runme-web-extension/README.md

 npm run test:e2e
 ```

-### Building the Extension:
+### Building the Extension

 #### Firefox

-`npm run build` builds the extension by default for Firefox.
+Bundle the extension by running `npm run build`.
 The generated files are in `dist/`.
+You can also grab a version from the [latest test](https://github.com/stateful/runme-web-extension/actions/workflows/test.yml) run on the `main` branch.

-To load the extension in Firefox go to `about:debugging#/runtime/this-firefox` or

-Firefox > Preferences > Extensions & Themes > Debug Add-ons > Load Temporary Add-on...
+To load the extension in Firefox go to `about:debugging#/runtime/this-firefox` or `Firefox > Preferences > Extensions & Themes > Debug Add-ons > Load Temporary Add-on...`

-Here locate the `dist/` directory and open `manifest.json`
+Here locate the `dist/` directory and open `manifestv3.json`

 #### Chrome

-`npm run build:chrome` builds the extensions for Google Chrome.
+Bundle the extension for Google Chrome by running `npm run build:chrome`.
 The generated files are in `dist/`.
+You can also grab a version from the [latest test](https://github.com/stateful/runme-web-extension/actions/workflows/test.yml) run on the `main` branch.

 To load the extensions in Google Chrome go to `chrome://extensions/` and click `Load unpacked`.
 Locate the dist directory and select `manifest.json`.

 ## Files: